dispatchrun/dispatch-py/README.md

 ### Integration with Flask

-Dispatch can also be integrated with web applications built on [Flask].
+Dispatch can also be integrated with web applications built on [Flask][flask].

 The API is nearly identical to FastAPI above, instead use: